 The Tracker team will provide assistance where necessary either through email or a video consultation.
 Once the templates are completed, send these directly to the team to allow the scores to be finalised (in the future the templates will be available in a web portal with automated assessment which can be made public or kept private).
 As shown in Fig.2, the final score has a five grade ranking with a breakdown for the scores in specific sub-themes.
 It is intended that the templates to be completed annually to allow for organisation to track the impact of their progress against the sustainability strategies.

 Figure 2: GCC Pilot Score (Overall & Sub-Themes)

-GCC signatory can participate within the assessment process and have their performance assessed according the five themes.
+GC signatory can participate within the assessment process and have their performance assessed according the five themes.
 All data and template responses are held confidentially and final scores can be made public or confidential.
-All that is required is for a signatory to register and complete the GCC templates, which you can also download in advance of registering to learn more.
+All that is required is for a signatory to register and complete the GC templates, which you can also download in advance of registering to learn more.

 Click here to participate